Cloud Computing Security: Is Your Data Really Safe?

 Introduction

 Cloud computing has emerged as a boon for businesses in the modern digital era, offering a pathway to cost-effective and scalable IT resources.
-However, it’s not without its share of hurdles.
-One of these issues facing any company considering a migration is is the security of data housed on cloud platforms both at rest and in transit.
-The recent data breach at a well-known company like Yahoo underscores the necessity of a meticulous examination of cloud security.
+However, it's not without its share of hurdles.
+One of these issues facing any company considering a migration is cloud data protection and the security of data housed on cloud platforms, both at rest and in transit.
+The recent cloud data breach at a well-known company like Yahoo underscores the necessity of a meticulous examination of cloud computing security.

 At its core, cloud computing is the delivery of various computing services, including servers, storage, databases, networking, software, over the internet, which facilitates faster innovation, flexible resources, and economies of scale.
 The pay-as-you-go model is particularly enticing for Small and Medium Enterprises (SMEs), as it significantly reduces the capital expenditure on IT resources, providing them with an affordable pathway to modern technology which, in turn, can foster innovation and growth.